 Once you have achieved the ribbon stage, add in the vanilla and whisk just for a few seconds.
 Remove the bowl from the stand mixer and sift in the flour ¼ cup at a time.

 After each addition of the flour, you will fold the cake batter to incorporate the flour.
-Don’t beat it or stir, gently fold it.
+Don't beat it or stir, gently fold it.
 It takes a little time, so be patient.
-I use a large Mix ‘N Scrape from Pampered Chef, but any large spatula will work.
+I use a (affiliate link)large Mix 'N Scrape from Pampered Chef, but any large spatula will work.

 You only want to fold each addition of the flour until you can no longer see flour.